brenonf/git-course/Readme.md

 ## Salvando modificações no Git

-- Uso do comando git restore
+* Uso do comando git restore

 * Uso do git push

+* Uso do git pull